BereketRetta/MicroversePortfolio/README.md

 ![screenshot](./images/screenshot101.png)

-This project is my first portfolio pweb page built by using html and css.
+This project is my portfolio web page built by using html and css.
 This project used many web technologies. you can clone and play-around.

 ## Built With